alextanhongpin/node-pg-listen/examples/level-1-listen-notify-persistence/README.md

 Of course we can cache the steps in between, but caching introduce a few problems:

 - how long to cache the intermediate steps?
 - in-memory cache does not persist if server restart
 - distributed cache adds another dependency, as well as complexity

-It is easier to be more granular with the events, which will be deleted upon completion.
+By creating more granular events, we can also parallelize the processing further.

 In other words, the proposed solution would be: